RareCan BioResource donor information

 We will provide details of the research projects which have made use of the samples you have donated through your Rarecan account.
 Although it will not be possible for us to give details of the results obtained for an individual donor we will provide an outline of the results obtained for the whole study- when these become available.

-If you would like to consent to donate your samples for research, please complete the online consent form (available after signing up with RareCan).
+If you would like to consent to donate your samples for research, please complete the online consent form (available at the bottom of this page).
 If you prefer we can provide a paper copy instead.
+Please be careful about which options you choose so that all can be done in accordance with your wishes.
 Once we have received this, we will contact the hospital where samples are due to be taken or, if the sample has already been obtained, where it is stored, to arrange collection and transfer either directly to a research team or to our storage facility.

 If you do not want your tissue to be used for medical research, there is no need to do anything further.

-For more information about the research we undertake please visit this page of our website.
+For more information about the research we undertake please visit this page.

 Details about the laws governing the use of cells and tissues in research may be found at https://www.hta.gov.uk/faqs/donating-your-tissue-research-faqs